chriscainx/lambdaR/README.md

 (1 to 10).filter(_ % 2 == 0)
 ```

-The **lambdaR** package is created to provide lambda expressions into R.
+The package **lambdaR** have been created to provide lambda expressions into R.

-By using this package, you can use Python-like lambda expressions in R.
+By using the package, you can use Python-like lambda expressions in R.

 ```r